aldo-gutierrez/bitmasksorter/README.md

 - It sorts by 11 bits at a time as maximum (Instead of 8 as suggested in other sites, more faster in my machine but more test in different machines needs to be done)

 ## MixedBitSorter:
-It is a multi thread sorter, it combines previous Bit QuickSort until having enough threads, then RadixBitSort and lastly CountSort for the last bits
-For example if the bitmask is 00000000111111111111111111111110
+It is a multi thread sorter, it combines previous QuickBitSorter until having the same threads as the hardware threads in the processor, then it uses RadixBitSort for the middle bits and lastly it uses CountSort for the last bits For example if the bitmask is 00000000111111111111111111111110
-Then there are 23 bits, if we have a 32 thread processor then:
+Then there are 23 bits, if we have a 32 thread hardware processor then:

 For example:

-- The first 5 bits are recursively processed by doing Bit QuickSort in multiple threads, supposing your machine has 32 threads
+- The first 5 bits are recursively processed by doing QuickBitSorter in multiple threads
-- The next 2 bits are recursively processed by doing RadixBitSort
+- The next 2 bits are recursively processed by doing RadixBitSort in each thread
-- The last 16 bits are done using CountSort while doing RadixBitSort
+- The last 16 bits are done using CountSort while doing RadixBitSort in each thread
-- In total 23 bits are processed, the last bit 0 is not used
+- In total 23 bits are processed only the ones in the bitmask

 # Speed
-Most of the algorithms are faster than the Java default and Parallel sort In the test from 10000 to 40000000 in list size and from range 10 to 1000000000 RadixBitSorterMTInt wins the majority.
+Most of the algorithms are faster than the Java default and Parallel sorters in most of the cases

+# Stability
+int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable but that uses more memory offcourse

 ###Example 1: